Echowispp/factory-game/README.md

-# factory-game
+# Space Colony Factory Game

-##IF YOU SEE THIS WHEN REVIEWING W10, THIS COMMIT IS TOO NEW.
+##IF YOU SEE THIS WHEN REVIEWING W11, THIS COMMIT IS TOO NEW.
 Go to the earlier commit, named "the not final commit"

+This a game where you build factories on a space colony The goal of the game is to make a computer

+<a href="https://echowispp.itch.io/2d-factory-game">Itch</a>

+Controls:
+WASD movement
+Click on a building at the top to select it, then click on the map to place it there!
+345 adjust zoom
+While hovering on a building, you can press 1 or 2 to change recipes, 1 is the recipe on the top of the building's recipe book and 2 is the one one the bottom

+tech stack for this week is just and only that I fixed a bunch of bugs, though I will further elaborate what I think is the most interesting part of the game, which is the recipe system.
+It's pretty simple, too.
+It's just basic dictionary stuff.
+There's inputs, outputs and a process time.
+If there are enough inputs, the timer will start and when done. the outputs are put on the building output (miner has blank inputs, so it skips the input check).
+That's it.
+I'm absolutely fascinated by how simple dictionaries are, when I first thought of this project I thoguth the recipes would be the hardest part, but the real hardest part was moving stuff on conveyors.
+(I'm new to coding and only really used dictionaries once before, so this was a pleasant experience).
+I kinda forgot that last week.
+The rest of the systems are the opposite - pretty simple on paper, but they are the harder ones in reality.
+There might be an easier way to do them, though.
+This is just the way I used, which was difficult.

+## W11 STUFF BELOW
+this is here mainly for easier comparison, the whole part is unmodified from the time it was first submitted

 A game about collecting a big pile of gold

-CONTROLS: WASD for movement, then you can click the miner button in the top left and place miers down on stuff, that's it pretty much
+CONTROLS: WASD for movement, then you can click a button in the top left and place buildings down on stuff, that's it pretty much

-<a href="https://echowispp.itch.io/2d-factory-game">Itch</a>

 tech stack:
 basically, there's the sim_tick function that does everything, most of the code is there just to help it out.
 The buildings can be rotated, it does nothing without other buildings tho.